-We conduct a range of internal verification and independent external audits to help us continuously improve our CR performance, ensure we report accurately and meet recognised standards.
+We conduct a range of internal verification processes and commission independent external audits to help us continuously improve our CR performance, ensure we report accurately and meet recognised standards.
 Environment and safety data are submitted by each site into a group-managed data system.
 All data must be reviewed and approved at the business level, usually by a senior environmental, safety, operational or financial person, or a mix of people in these roles.
-GHG emissions data has additional review by finance.
+GHG emissions data has additional review and approval by finance.

-Associated British Foods' HSE team conducts an annual internal verification process of this range of data to ensure the data is complete, accurate and aligned with our group guidelines.
-Our internal audit function also includes a review of GHG data and processes in its audit programme.
+Associated British Foods' Health, Safety and Environment (HSE) team conducts an annual internal verification process of this range of data to ensure the data are complete, accurate and aligned with our group guidelines.
+Our internal audit function also includes a review of GHG data and processes during its audit programme.

 Throughout the year, Associated British Foods collaborates with all businesses to help with continuous improvements in data accuracy.
-This work includes regular training, distribution of material and consultation if changes are made to data requirements.
+This work includes regular training, distribution of material and consultation if changes are made to data requirements or the reporting system.

 We also disclose our annual performance and approach through CDP's reports for water, forestry and climate change.
 We choose to make these reports public via the CDP website at www.cdp.net.

-We engaged EY to provide limited assurance over the reliability of 13 KPIs for the year ended 31 July 2016.
-These are marked with the symbol $\Delta$ in our 2016 CR report.
-EY conducts its assurance through a review of reporting processes, controls, other evidence and interviews with key individuals.
-For the full assurance opinion, see pages 90 to 92 of the CR report.
+We engaged EY to provide limited assurance over the reliability of 14 KPIs for the year ended 31 July 2017.
+These are marked with the symbol $\Delta$ in our 2017 Corporate Responsibility Update.
+EY conducts its assurance through a review of reporting processes, controls, other evidence and site visits and interviews with key individuals.
+For the full assurance opinion, see pages 68 and 69 of the Corporate Responsibility Update 2017.